-Lake delights in acting like a child and the script is filled with one-liners that work to great effect with her persona.
+Lake delights in acting like a child and the script is filled with one-liners which work to great effect with her persona.
 She doesn’t possess a body in the film’s opening minutes, merely being smoke.
-When she has to hide she goes into a bottle but not before exclaiming “Wheee!” and saying that the bubbles in the bottle tickle her.
-After meeting Wooley in the burning hotel she becomes concerned that she’s not pretty enough for him, openly asking what women internalize.
-Mind you the hotel is collapsing but Jennifer has to fix her hair and ask Wallace if he likes blondes.
+When she has to hide she dives into a bottle, but not before exclaiming “Wheee!” and saying the bubbles in the bottle tickle her.
+After meeting Wooley in the burning hotel she becomes concerned she’s not pretty enough for him, openly asking what women internalize.
+Mind you the hotel is collapsing, but Jennifer has to fix her hair and ask Wallace if he likes blondes.
 A running gag is Wallace’s ability to pick up Jennifer and deposit her wherever he wants (according to Lake she’d go limp and stuff her coat with rocks to make it hard for him to carry her) and my personal favorite line has to be when Wallace runs out of the hotel with Jennifer in his arms.
 Jennifer looks at the other people in the crowd, one of whom is Wallace’s fiancée Estelle (Susan Hayward) and cries for him to “take me away” from these people.
-Of course Jennifer obsessively follows Wallace using magic.
+Of course, Jennifer obsessively follows Wallace using magic.
 When Wallace asks Jennifer how she got there she coyly tells him “You wouldn’t believe me if I told you” only to have the camera pan to a nearby broomstick.
-A side plot of the film is Jennifer acclimating to the 1940s; learning how to light matches and, another favorite scene, eat waffles.
-I honestly don’t know anyone who wouldn’t laugh at the way Lake grabs the waffles and folds them up to stuff them in her mouth.
-Wallace tells her at one point that she’s beaten his record.
+A side plot of the film is Jennifer acclimating to the 1940s; learning how to light matches and, in another favorite scene, eat waffles.
+I honestly don’t know anyone who can’t laugh at the way Lake grabs the waffles and folds them up to stuff them in her mouth; Wallace tells her at one point that she’s beaten his record.
 When Jennifer asks the housekeeper for more the woman replies the batter’s all gone.
 Only Veronica Lake could stuff her face with waffles and make it look spectacular, thus the reason why she’s the site’s mascot.